Celebrity worship syndrome: Mental health

 Within a clinical context the effect of celebrity might be more extreme, particularly when considering extreme aspects of celebrity worship.
 Relationships between the three classifications of celebrity worship (entertainment-social, intense-personal and borderline-pathological celebrity worship and obsessiveness), ego-identity, fantasy proneness and dissociation were examined.
 Two of these variables drew particular attention: fantasy proneness and dissociation.
 Fantasy proneness involves fantasizing for a duration of time, reporting hallucinatory intensities as real, reporting vivid childhood memories, having intense religious and paranormal experiences.
 Dissociation is the lack of a normal integration of experiences, feelings, and thoughts in everyday consciousness and memory; in addition, it is related to a number of psychiatric problems.
+A review of 62 studies on celebrity worship found a correlation with certain factors, such as cognitive flexibility and critical thinking.
+However, due to methodological limitations, there is no causal relationship proving that celebrity worship diminishes cognitive abilities.

 Though low levels of celebrity worship (entertainment-social) are not associated with any clinical measures, medium levels of celebrity worship (intense-personal) are related to fantasy proneness (approximately 10% of the shared variance), while high levels of celebrity worship (borderline-pathological) share a greater association with fantasy proneness (around 14% of the shared variance) and dissociation (around 3% of the shared variance, though the effect size of this is small and most probably due to the large sample size).
 This finding suggests that as "celebrity worship becomes more intense, and the individual perceives having a relationship with the celebrity, the more the individual is prone to fantasies."

 Celebrity worship syndrome can lead to the manifestation of unhealthy tendencies such as materialism and compulsive buying, which can be supported by a study carried out by Robert.
 A. Reeves, Gary.
 A. Baker and Chris.
 S. Truluck.
 The results of this study link high rates of celebrity worship to high rates of materialism and compulsive buying.